apmckinlay/natureapp/animals/beaver.md

 **Chewed tree stumps** along the shore are a good clue that Beavers live nearby.
 They're nocturnal animals so they're easier to spot at dusk, swimming along the bank of a river or lake.
 They signal danger by slapping the water with their tail.

-**Could it be?** [Muskrat](/animals/muskrat/) are smaller than Beaver with a long, narrow tail.
+**Could it be?** [Muskrats](/animals/muskrat/) are smaller than Beavers with a long, narrow tail.
 Beavers found in Europe and Asia are genetically distinct and can't breed with North American Beavers.

 **Did you know?** If a Beaver is cutting down a large tree, it will stop every 10 to 15 minutes to rest and sharpen its teeth by grinding the top incisors against the bottom ones.